-Welcome to Bike Chatter, my name is Chris and I’ve been passionate about bikes since as far back as I can remember.
+Welcome to Bike Metro, my name is Chris and I’ve been passionate about bikes since as far back as I can remember.
 It was my father that bought me my first bike at the tender age of 4 and taught me to ride…I’ve come a long way since then, competing for my country in several events around the world in a cycling career spanning over 15 years.

 This website is my chance to give back to the sport that has given me so much enjoyment over the years.
 It is my goal to help those new to cycling, to learn what is it they need to know before making a purchase and providing them the ammunition required for that buying decision.